dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 Once done, your Space is now ready.
 The Space you've created behaves like a `git` repository.
 You can perform various `git` related operations such as `git clone`, `git push` and `git pull` to update the repository.
-Alternatively, you can also add files into the Space directly using the user interface.
+Alternatively, you can also add files into the Space directly in the browser.

 {{< figure src="/images/blog/deploy-icevision-hfspace/empty_repo.png" alt="Screenshot of the Onion homepage" width=750 >}}
 In this blog post, I am going to show you how add files into your Space using the browser.

 #### Installation files
 Let's start with the installation files.
-These are the files that specifies the packages that will be installed on your Space to run your app.
+These are the files that determines the packages that will be installed on your Space to run your app.
-The packages are specified in two files `requirements.txt`, and `packages.txt`.
+The packages are specified in two files ie. `requirements.txt`, and `packages.txt`.

-`requirements.txt` lists all the `Python` packages that will be `pip`-installed on the Space.
+The `requirements.txt` lists all the `Python` packages that will be `pip`-installed on the Space.
-`packages.txt` is special file created to put the OpenCV package to make it work on Spaces.
+The `packages.txt` is a file created to specify the OpenCV version to be installed on your Space.
-For some reason putting the OpenCV package in the `requirements.txt` file doesn't work on Space.
+For some reason putting the OpenCV package in the `requirements.txt` file doesn't work.

 Let's begin adding these files.
 Click on the **Files and versions** tab.
 Next, click on **Add file** and **Create a new file**.